GhouseSensei/100-days-of-code/README.md

 ## If you've decided to join:

 0. Change the date in [Rules](rules.md) to the day you've started the challenge.
-1. Follow [Alex, creator of #100DaysOfCode](https://twitter.com/ka11away) & [100DaysOfCode](https://twitter.com/_100DaysOfCode) Twitter Bot that retweets the tweets that contain the #100DaysOfCode hashtag.
-It's a great way to keep yourself motivated and to participate in the community.
-Thanks [@amanhimself](https://twitter.com/amanhimself) for creating it!

 ## Want to change other habits?